fa-iizii/SmartGuard-System/README.md

 The main functionality of the code is divided into several functions:

-- **`sendPharmacySensorData`**: Reads temperature and humidity from the DHT11 sensor and sends the data to the Blynk app.
+- **`sendSensorData`**: Reads temperature and humidity from the DHT11 sensor and sends the data to the Blynk app.
 Triggers a temperature alert if the temperature exceeds 20°C.
 - **`measureUltrasonicDistance`**: Measures the distance using the HC-SR04 ultrasonic sensor.
 Sends the distance data to the Blynk app and triggers an intruder alert if an intruder is detected.
 - **`setup`**: Initializes the ESP8266, connects to Wi-Fi, and sets up the sensors and Blynk timer.
 - **`loop`**: Runs the Blynk and timer functions continuously to keep the system operational.